 Investor Relations

-In Asset Servicing, the Bank once again maintained its leading position in the BVI custodian statistics and, for the fourth time in a row, is one of the ten largest custodians in Germany with top rankings in the real assets, open-ended real assets special funds and open-ended mutual securities funds segments.
-Significant developments in the reporting year also included the expansion of the service portfolio in the area of digital assets and a strong presence at the property industry trade fairs Expo Real and MIPIM
+In Asset Servicing, the bank once again maintained its leading position in the BVI (German Investment Funds Association) custodian statistics and ranks among the top 10 largest custodians in Germany, with top rankings in the segments of real assets, open-ended special-purpose funds for tangible assets, and open-ended public securities funds.
+Key developments in the reporting year also included the expansion of the service portfolio in the Digital Assets segment and a strong presence at the real estate trade fairs Expo Real and MIPIM.

 Average number of employees (heads)